Miss America: 2017–2022 (Miss America 2.0 Era)

 In January 2018, Gretchen Carlson, who won the Miss America pageant in 1989, was elected as the new chairwoman of the organization, becoming the first former Miss America to serve as its leader.
 Katherine Shindle, Miss America 1998, was also appointed to the board alongside fellow Miss America winners, Heather French Henry (2000) and Laura Kaeppeler (2012).
 This move led to a number of changes.
 In June 2018, there was an announcement that Miss America contestants would no longer be judged based on their physical appearance.
 Thus, the national Miss America event would be considered a competition, rather than a beauty pageant, and the titleholders would now be candidates, rather than contestants.
 The swimsuit competition was replaced with state titleholders participating in a live interactive session with the judges.
 The evening gown competition was dropped; the contestants chose clothing "that makes them feel confident, expresses their personal style, and shows how they hope to advance the role of Miss America."
 In interviews, Carlson emphasized the organization's desire to be more welcoming, "open, transparent, [and] inclusive to women," and to prioritize displaying the talent and scholarship in the contestants.
 The new board of directors increased the maximum age of titleholders to 25 years old, from 24.
-Therefore, contestants cannot be older than 25 years old on December 31 in the calendar year of their state competition.
+Therefore, contestants could not be older than 25 years old on December 31 in the calendar year of their state competition.
+These new organizational changes under Carlson were referred to as the "Miss America 2.0" format.

 In August 2018, Miss America 2018 Cara Mund gave an interview to The Press of Atlantic City in which she stated that it had "been a tough year."
 She then wrote an open letter to former Miss Americas a few weeks later, in order to explain her comments.
 In the letter she states that the current leadership had "silenced me, reduced me, marginalized me, and essentially erased me in my role as Miss America."
 She also stated that her "voice is not heard nor wanted by our current leadership …nor do they have any interest in knowing who I am and how my experiences relate to positioning the organization for the future."
 Carlson denied Mund's claims.
 However, at the time the Miss America 2019 competition began, 46 of 51 state organizations (as well as 23 former Miss America winners) had signed a petition calling for the resignation of Carlson and CEO, Regina Hopper, from the Miss America Organization.
 The states who had not signed were Arkansas, Kentucky, Minnesota, Nevada, and Vermont.